Dai Paxi: Food and Diet

-Dietary practices follow Islamic halal laws; pork is strictly avoided.
-Dai culinary influence remains, including rice-based dishes and local vegetables.
+Their cuisine combines Dai culinary traditions with Islamic dietary laws.
+Community members observe halal dietary restrictions and abstain from pork consumption.
+Sticky rice, spicy and sour foods, and other Dai-style dishes remain common within the community.} Historically, some villagers consumed duosheng, a dish prepared from raw beef mixed with vegetables and spices, although the practice has become less common in recent decades.

 Religious Practices and Festivals

 Mosques are the focal points of the community.
 Sunni Islam is practiced communally, including daily prayers, Ramadan, and festivals such as Eid al-Fitr and Eid al-Adha.
 Buddhist festivals like the Water-Splashing Festival are not observed.

 Arts and Social Life

 The Dai Paxi preserve traditional Dai arts, including weaving, embroidery, music, and storytelling, sometimes adapted to Islamic norms.
 Community gatherings occur in mosques or communal halls.

 Marriage and Social Organization

 Marriage is often endogamous within the community or with Hui Muslims.
 Villages are organized around kinship networks and religious leadership from elders and imams.

 Distribution

-The Paxi community traces its origins to a Hui trader from Weishan in Dali Yunnan, settled in areas like Manluan Hui (曼峦回) and Mansai Hui (曼赛回) villages, establishing communities that integrated with the local Dai population.
+The Paxi community traces its origins to a Hui trader from Weishan in Dali, Yunnan, settled in areas like Manluan Hui (曼峦回) and Mansai Hui (曼赛回) villages, establishing communities that integrated with the local Dai population.
 The community is also known locally as Paxi Dai Village, meaning "Dai people who believe in Islam."
 Population estimates are in the low thousands.
 They are officially classified under the Dai nationality.